 Tourists enjoy activities at the Spring Calligraphy Festival.
 Photo: Mai Chi

-Coming to the Spring Calligraphy Festival for the first time, Ms. Luu Mai (65 years old, HCMC) was excited to participate in the activities here.
+Coming to the Spring Calligraphy Festival for the first time, Ms. Luu Mai (65 years old, Ho Chi Minh City) excitedly participated in the activities here.
 “The Spring Calligraphy Festival contributes to preserving and promoting the tradition of writing in the digital age.
-I hope there will be more similar cultural events so that people from all over the country have the opportunity to experience them” - Ms. Mai shared.
+I hope there will be more similar cultural events so that people across the country have the opportunity to experience them” - Ms. Mai shared.

-In addition to the above exhibitions, the Spring Calligraphy Festival 2025 also organizes many unique cultural activities such as: reading culture space, displaying craft village products, folk games and traditional art performances.
-The event lasts until February 9 (January 12, At Ty year), open to visitors from 8am to 10pm daily.
+In addition to the above exhibitions, the Spring Calligraphy Festival 2025 also organizes many unique cultural activities such as: reading culture space, displaying craft products, folk games and traditional art performances.
+The event lasts until February 9 (January 12, At Ty year), open to visitors from 8am to 10pm every day.

 Experience Pho Thin at the Spring Calligraphy Festival.
 Photo: Mai Chi